 The $2 million initiative includes building maintenance and necessary upgrades, such as:

 - Replacing the aging, leaking, damaged station roofs and associated skylights that have reached the end of their serviceable life; and

-- Improving the meeting space for visitors and occupants of the Observation Room; and
+- Improving the meeting space for visitors and occupants of the Observation Room.

 In a separate but related effort to improve ADA accommodation, Amtrak in 2016 installed a ramp from the lobby to the passenger bridge waiting area, and installed an elevator from the passenger bridge to platform level.